liferay/lexicon-site/src/pages/docs/designPrinciples/typography.md

 ### Type Scale

-In the same line of looking for the simplification and standardization of the elements that make up the foundations of the system, the lexicon scale is based on the values initially provided by Bootstrap and follows the most used type scales in web products nowadays.
+In the same line of looking for the simplification and standardization of the elements that make up the foundations of the system, the lexicon scale is based on the values initially provided by Bootstrap and follows one of the most used type scales in web products nowadays.

 A scale based on an initial increase of 2px that grows to 4px in larger font sizes to favor contrast and hierarchical identification.
 A non-linear arithmetic progression that does not exactly fit any of the classic ratios, but provides an understandable and easy to remember set which is quite helpful dealing with complex products.